Guidelines For Diagnosis for Attention Deficit Hyperactivity Disorder

 Guidelines for Diagnosis of Attention Deficit Hyperactivity Disorder (ADHD)/Attention Deficit Disorder (ADD)

-The office of Disability Support Resources (DSR) strives to insure that qualified persons with ADHD/ADD conditions are accommodated, and if possible, that the accommodations do not jeopardize successful therapeutic interventions.
+The office of Accessibility Resources strives to ensure that qualified persons with ADHD/ADD conditions are accommodated, and if possible, that the accommodations do not jeopardize successful therapeutic interventions.
 The office does not modify requirements that are essential to the program of instruction or provide accommodations for persons whose impairments do not substantially limit one or more major life functions.

 This form is designed to allow us to achieve these goals.
 Persons who wish to receive academic adjustments due to ADHD/ADD need to have an ADHD/ ADD Verification Form filled out by a certified physician according to the following guidelines.
 The physician completing the verification form must have first-hand knowledge of the person's condition, must have experience diagnosing and treating the condition, and will be an impartial professional who is not related to the student.